 A flash is a handy device to have in any photographic situation.
 And you might need some extra light with all the clouds and umbrellas everywhere.

 Nothing screams abstract more than rain.
-We kind of know what we’re looking at, but not really.
+We kind of know what we are looking at, but not really.

 Try photographing traffic lights through the raindrops on your car window.
 See what crazy interesting shapes you come up with.

-You can place the focus anywhere you wish.
-By using a wide aperture, you allow a bokeh of light in the background.
-This mixes with interesting textures at the front of the shot.
+You can place the focus anywhere.
+By using a wide aperture, you allow bokeh creation in the background.

-This makes street photography a little bit more interesting.
+This makes street photography more interesting.
 Now you have a milky scene of mystery in your shot.

-You may get a soft focus on your subjects, you might keep their identity hidden.
+You may get a soft focus on your subjects, and you might keep their identity hidden.
 You can get amazing results in shape, form, and colour.
 In this case, choose your autofocus settings wisely or use manual focus with focus peaking.

 Not all rain clouds are dark, but the ones that are, make you feel like the apocalypse is on the horizon.